-- Theodore Welcher and Lowell M. Palmer buy E. R. Squibb & Sons after the death of Dr Edward R. Squibb.
+- Theodore Welcher and Lowell M. Palmer buy E. R. Squibb & Sons after the death of Dr. Edward R. Squibb.

 - American Cyanamid founded by Frank Washburn.

-- Daggett & Ramsdell retire from the retail trade.
+- Daggett & Ramsdell stop retail trading.

-- Coty moves business centre to Suresnes.
+- Coty opens a shop at 23 Place Vendôme, Paris; moves business centre to Suresnes-sur-Seine.

 - William R. Warner Company acquired by Henry and Gustavus A. Pfeiffer & Company.